Universality for Random Matrices: Entry CLTs

-Take first the leading components among the contributors in (\ref{startingpoint}), cycles of length \(2p-2,\) and determine their preimages under the mapping described above: since the dominant terms (i.e., yielding the largest contribution in expectation) among even cycles of length \(2l\) are the elements of \(\mathcal{C}(l),\) this remains true here as well (the cycles \(\rho\) resulting from these merges have one vertex fixed, \(\rho_0=1\)) with the same rationale as for the trace going through to show these dominate; the main difference is that now there is an additional factor of \(n^{-1}\) in step \(3,\) accounting for the set vertex \(1,\) which is no longer to be chosen.
-Consider the preimage of \(\rho \in \mathcal{C}(2p-2)\) with \(\rho_0=1.\) Suppose \(\rho\) is the union of \(k\) cycles, with corresponding vertices \(i_1,i_2, ... ,i_k\) and loops attached to them of lengths \(2l_1,2l_2, ... ,2l_k,\) called \(\mathcal{L}_1, \mathcal{L}_2, ... , \mathcal{L}_k\) (see description above (\ref{easycatalan})); continue denoting by \(i_0\) the first vertex of \(\rho\) (\(i_0=1\)) for the sake of simplicity.
+Take first the leading pairs in (\ref{startingpoint}), namely the preimages of their merges: since the dominant configurations (i.e., yielding the largest contribution in expectation) among even cycles of length \(2l\) are the elements of \(\mathcal{C}(l),\) this remains true here as well via a similar rationale to the one for the trace (this is detailed at the end of the subsection: intuitively this should hold because the cycles resulting from these merges simply have the first vertex equal to \(1\)); in the current situation, there is an additional factor of \(n^{-1}\) in step \(3,\) accounting for the set vertex \(1,\) which is no longer to be chosen.
+Consider now the preimage of the gluing given by (\ref{paste1}), (\ref{paste2}) for \(\rho=(\rho_{0k})_{0 \leq k \leq p-1} \in \mathcal{C}(p-1)\) with \(\rho_{00}=1.\) Suppose \(\rho,\) under description above (\ref{easycatalan}), has \(k\) cycles, denoted by \(\mathcal{L}_1, \mathcal{L}_2, ... , \mathcal{L}_k,\) of lengths \(2l_1,2l_2, ... ,2l_k\) and with first vertices \(i_1,i_2, ... ,i_k,\) respectively; continue denoting by \(i_0\) the first vertex of \(\rho\) (\(i_0=1\)) for the sake of simplicity.
 The condition on the lengths is